Xayil/Xayil/README.md

 ## About Me
 - 👨‍💻 I´m currently working on my own technology company named BIYUL and at the same time I´m working on a videogame studio.
-- 📗 I´m currently pursuing a degree in **Computer Engineering with a focus on IT and Cybersecurity** at the university level.
+- 📗 I´m currently pursuing a degree in **Computer Engineering with a focus on IT and Cybersecurity** at university level.
 - 🔋 I´m a Web Developer
 - 📲 I´m learning mobile development currently on Flutter, but my first app was code with Swift.